-- Amazon: Amazon sells everything including deionized water in plastic containers up to 5 gallons and smaller amounts in glass containers.
+- Amazon: Amazon sells everything including deionized water in plastic containers up to five gallons and smaller amounts in glass containers.

 - Chemical supply stores: Sites that supply materials for laboratories typically sell deionized water.
-For example, Chemworld sells deionized water in various containers with quantities as small as 2 ounces and as large as 275 gallons.
-The Science Company also sells deionized water in 1 gallon plastic jugs.
+For example, ChemWorld sells deionized water in various containers with quantities as small as two ounces and as large as 275 gallons.
+The Science Company also sells deionized water in one-gallon plastic jugs.

-- Electronic supply stores: Sites such as NewEgg sell demineralized water in four liter and ten liter amounts for cleaning electrical components.
+- Electronic supply stores: Sites such as NewEgg sell demineralized water in four-liter and 10-liter amounts for cleaning electrical components.

 - Industrial supply stores: Even if there isn’t a physical store location near you, Grainger also sells deionized water on its website.
 Amounts from one liter to 200 liters are available in plastic containers and drums.

 Water Delivery Companies

 - Culligan: Culligan offers delivery service of deionized water in five-gallon plastic containers in many of its service areas.
 Find a Culligan dealer near you to find out if they deliver demineralized or deionized water in your area.

-- Local water supply stores: Because so many water delivery companies service only small, localized areas, it’s impossible to know which companies may service your area.
-A quick search online for nearby water supply stores using your favorite search engine to find other options in your area.
+- Local water supply stores: Because so many water delivery companies service only small, localized areas, search for nearby water supply stores using your favorite search engine to find other options in your area.